OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

-The GL.createProgram function create an empty program object that we fill with our two shader objects.
+The GL.createProgram function creates an empty program object that we fill with our two shader objects.

 The last thing we need to do is to enable the input attribute :